utkarsh-1602/interview-approaches/nodejs/rest-api/Readme.md

 # REST API
-- REST Stands for (Representational State transfer application)
+- REST Stands for (Representational State transfer) and it is a software architectural style used for design and development of API's

 ## What's Difference between req.query and req.params ?
 - Use `req.query` to access query parameters from the URL.